World’s Largest Duncan Phyfe Chair – Thomasville’s Landmark

 World's Largest Duncan Phyfe Chair in Thomasville, NC – A towering roadside attraction

-Thomasville, North Carolina, proudly calls itself Chair City, and honestly?
-The World’s Largest Duncan Phyfe Chair makes that nickname totally legit.
+Thomasville, North Carolina, proudly calls itself Chair City — and once you see the World’s Largest Duncan Phyfe Chair towering over downtown, you’ll understand why.
 This 30-foot giant isn’t just sitting around looking pretty (well, it is doing that too) – it’s a genuine tribute to the town’s furniture-making roots.

 This Chair Has Seen Some Things